-Don Hall, Government Solutions Director for OnSolve, is a certified emergency manager through the International Association of Emergency Managers.
+Don Hall is a certified emergency manager through the International Association of Emergency Managers, and former OnSolve Government Relations Director (retired).

-Two of the most important keys to weather safety are helping communities prepare for related risks—and teaching them to act on those preparations when alerted, the National Hurricane Center reports.
+Emergency managers face a daunting challenge: manage the immediate threat as well as the cascading impacts that could create disruptions for days—or even months—during hurricane season.
+This means helping communities prepare for related risks—and teaching them to act on those preparations when alerted, the National Hurricane Center reports.

 To achieve these goals, emergency managers have vital communication roles to play before, during and after a hurricane.
 If plans are strategically coordinated, there is more trust and constituents see more value in the protective actions that you’re asking them to take.